 You’re not getting enough water

-We’ve all heard that you need around at least two and a half litres of water a day to stay hydrated, but many write it off as unimportant.
+We’ve all heard that you need around at least two and a half liters of water a day to stay hydrated, but many write it off as unimportant.
 While it’s true that the amount you need changes depending on your weight and fitness, and that you get a good chunk of your water through food and other drinks (such as tea and coffee) you need to have some water on hand to make sure you’re not getting dehydrated.

 Put it this way; if you get yourself a glass of water, refill it when it’s empty, and just take a sip whenever you’re thirsty, you’re going to be plenty hydrated.
 It’s a small thing, but I guarantee that it’s a prime culprit for why most people tune out after 2pm.